 - Relevant qualification or equivalent experience in community development, social work, education, social welfare.

-- Knowledge and understanding of child protection issues and local community programs and interventions for families.
+- Knowledge and understanding of child protection issues and local community programs and interventions for families and young people.

 - Passion and drive for developing partnerships in community capacity building initiatives, with a proven ability in building and maintaining strong and meaningful stakeholder relationships

 - Experience in designing and implementation effective and creative community programs, driving and seeking continues improvements for services within the area.

 - Strong negotiation skills in the coordination and management of service contracts, particularly monitoring, evaluating and analysing data.

 - Strong understanding of complex issues around vulnerable, disadvantaged and Aboriginal families.

 - Confident and experienced in designing and delivering presentations to groups

 - Excellent interpersonal skills – including verbal and written abilities